-While the benefits of Qantas Lifetime Silver don’t extend to unlimited airport lounge access, cards like Priority Pass or the American Express Platinum Charge Card can cover you for this anyway – and when paired with a Qantas Lifetime Silver card, they provide an overall travel experience comparable to being a higher-tier Gold frequent flyer.
+While the benefits of Qantas Lifetime Silver don’t extend to unlimited airport lounge access, memberships like Priority Pass or even Qantas Club can cover you for this anyway – and when paired with a Qantas Lifetime Silver card, they provide an overall travel experience comparable to being a higher-tier Gold frequent flyer.

 Here’s why you should set your sights on Qantas Lifetime Silver status.

 The best perks of Qantas Lifetime Silver

 While there’s plenty to like about being an elite frequent flyer for life, these three benefits stand out from the rest.

 Forget joining the back of the economy check-in queues: with a Qantas Lifetime Silver card in-hand, you’ll instead zip through the business class or Premium Service check-in lanes with Qantas, Emirates, and every Oneworld alliance airline, even if you’re flying economy.

 On most Qantas and Emirates international flights, you can also bring an extra 12kg of checked baggage over and above the allowance shown on your ticket – except on Qantas flights to North and South America, where you can bring one extra bag when booked in business class or premium economy, or two extra checked bags when flying economy.

 When taking a Qantas domestic flight in economy, the normal 1x23kg baggage allowance is boosted to 1x32kg, and when flying with American Airlines, your first checked bag (of up to 23kg) is also free, even if flying on a ticket with no checked baggage included.